kalkuteminal/Animation-DNA/04-Glossary.md

 **shot** — is a part of a film between two cuts.

 #### story reel
-story reel — is a rough movie form in pictures with sound.
+story reel — is a rough movie form in storyboard pictures with sound.

 ## Codes
 **`<codePart>`** — name of film overall division (REEL_01, TEASER etc)